syrenly/syrenly/README.md

 # My repositories

-A brief summary of all my repository.
-Any suggestions are REALLY appreciated
+A brief summary of all my repositories.
+Further details can be found in the specific README of each repository.
+Any constructive suggestions are REALLY REALLY REALLY appreciated.

 ## Development

+💪 My current efforts are on these:
+- 🚧angular-demo🚧: application to study Angular 17.
+Be careful, it's a work in progress; take one of these: ⛑️ ⛑️ ⛑️

  Maybe not the most aesthetically pleasing projects you will ever see on Github, but at least they do what they should do:
 - angular-w-bootstrap: small application to test integrations with Bootstrap CSS framework and study Angular attribute directives.
 - angular-w-tailwind: small application to test integrations with Tailwind CSS framework and DaisyUI.
-- microfrontend: a demo application with dynamic loading of microfrontend applications.
+- microfrontend: demo application with dynamic loading of microfrontend applications.

-💪 My current efforts are on these:
-- 🚧angular-demo🚧: application to study Angular 17.
-Be careful, it's a work in progress; take one of these: ⛑️ ⛑️ ⛑️

 Others:
 - training-ground: not a real project, but a repo containing my notes and experiments while studying.
 Probably I will keep this private.
 - new repositories soon 😊